JimmyJHickey/jimmyjhickey.com/_posts/2020-08-23-ST790-Intro-To-Treatment-Regimes.md

 **as in (3.12), and let $\widehat \gamma_1$ be the maximum likelihood estimator of $\gamma_1$.**

-**Under this condition, using M-estimation theory, deriv the limiting distribution of (1) and give an expression for its variance.
+**Under this condition, using M-estimation theory, derive the limiting distribution of (1) and give an expression for its variance.
 Show that the variance you found in (a) is at least as large as the variance here, thus demonstrating the counterintuitive result noted on Slide 134 and more generally that it is preferable on ground of efficiency to estimate the propensity even if it is known.**

 **_Hint:_ You will find it useful to write $\widehat{\mathcal{V}}\_{IPW \star}(d)$ in the simpler form suggested on Slide 133.
 Then express $\widehat{\mathcal{V}}_{IPW\star}(d)$ equivalently as the solution to an estimating equation and "stack" it with the score equation for ML estimate $\gamma_1$ (e.g. see Slide 109).**